 MS, PhD and HP applications

 An application and information about deadlines for the PhD Program must be obtained from the Graduate School of Arts and Sciences Admissions Office or Web site at https://app.applyyourself.com/ .
-We are currently accepting applications for the PhD program for Fall 2016.
+We are currently accepting applications for the PhD program for Fall 2016; the deadline to apply is December 4, 2015.

 Admission requirements: MS, PhD and HP programs

-MS program applications require an undergraduate degree, three semesters of chemistry, two semesters of biological sciences, a test score (DAT, GRE or MCAT), official transcripts and two letters of recommendation or a committee packet.
+MS program applications require an undergraduate degree, two semesters of chemistry, two semesters of organic chemistry, two semesters of biological sciences, a test score (DAT, GRE or MCAT), official transcripts and two letters of recommendation or a committee packet.

 PhD program applications require the GRE test score.
 Click here to view the PhD application guidelines.
 Please note: applications to the PhD program are handled by the Admissions Office in Columbia University's Graduate School of Arts and Sciences.
 Click here to view the application.